 Surrendering Your Cat

-- Our first priority is for cats that were originally adopted from SAFe Rescue.
+- Our first priority is cats that were originally adopted from SAFe Rescue.
 If your cat came from us or Animal Talk Rescue, please let us know.

-Going straight from your home to a new owner will be the least stressful option for your feline.
+Going straight from your home to a new owner is the least stressful option for your feline.

 If you adopted your cat from another organization, we suggest you contact them to see if they will accept the cat.
 They may be able to help sooner than we can.

-PLEASE NOTE: Due to the high volume of inquiries we receive, if we do assess that we are able to help your kitty, it may take weeks or months before we are able to offer a space.
+PLEASE NOTE: Providing this information does not guarantee the cat a space in the rescue: we do not have the resources to respond to every request.
+Due to the high volume of inquiries we receive, if we do assess that we are able to help your kitty, it may take weeks or months before we are able to offer a space.
 We suggest contacting other organizations as well and continuing your efforts to reach out to local networks to rehome the kitty.

 *As a private rescue, we are only able to take in surrendered cats directly from their legal owners.
 If you are not the legal owner or if the cat is a stray, please contact your local municipal shelter.